Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

 \subsubsection{Classical Description}

 We start with a classical energy functional (Hamiltonian)

 where $u_p,u_z \geq 0$ and the spin and pseudospin components are functions defined on the $\mathbb{C}$P$^3$ manifold, according to:

-where $\bm{\Psi}$ belongs to the four dimensional complex space associated to the spin and pseudospin, and $\hat{A}$ is any operator (spin our pseudospin components) acting on this space. $A(\bm{\Psi})$ is unchanged as $\bm{\Psi}$ is multiplied by an arbitrary non vanishing complex number, hence, it can be used to define a function on the projective space $\mathbb{C}$P$^3$.
+where $\bm{\Psi}$ belongs to the four dimensional complex space associated to the spin and pseudospin, and $\hat{A}$ is any operator ($S$ or $P$) acting on this space. $A(\bm{\Psi})$ is unchanged as $\bm{\Psi}$ is multiplied by an arbitrary non vanishing complex number, hence, it can be used to define a function on the projective space $\mathbb{C}$P$^3$.

-In this classical limit, the ground states of the system exhibit entanglement in the sense described in sec IIA \cite{LianPRL}.
+The ground states of the above system exhibit entanglement in the sense described in sec IIA \cite{LianPRL}.
 These entangled ground states can be split into two classes: i) Easy-axis for $u_p > u_z > 1/2$

 and ii) easy-plane for $u_z > u_p > 1/2$

 where $\alpha^* = \text{sec}^{-1}(2u_z)$, the x,y and z components of the psin and pseudospin are derived from eq. \ref{optoexp} and easy-axis/plane corresponds to whether the pseudspin degree of freedom lies on the x-y plane or along the z-axis.
 In both cases, we have a residual $U(1)^{\beta}$ symmetry corresponding to $\beta \rightarrow \beta + \theta$; for all $\theta \in (0,2 \pi)$.